ajayparihar/Compy/README.md

    **Customizable Masking Keyword**: The keyword used for masking data (such as `##`) is now customizable.
 You can change this keyword to any symbol or word (e.g., `**`) by updating the code.
 This flexibility allows you to adapt the tool to your security needs and preferences, making it easier to manage sensitive information.

+8. **Theme Support** **(New)**
+   Compy now supports multiple themes.
+You can choose from a variety of dark and light themes to customize the look and feel of the application.

 ---

 ## Customizing the Tool